oddbird/oddleventy/content/work/material-repricing.md

 #     slug: configurations
 summary: |
-  OddBird helped General Stamping & Metalworks plan, design, and develop Material Pricing, a responsive web application.
+  OddBird helped General Stamping & Metalworks plan, design, and develop Material Repricing, a responsive web application.
-  Material Pricing
+  Material Repricing allows GSM

-  MORE SUMMARY HIGHLIGHTING OUR WORK.
+  to quickly track changing material prices, ensuring their customers have accurate and up-to-date prices for thousands of complex parts.
 ---

 {% import 'embed.macros.njk' as embed %}
 {% import 'layout.macros.njk' as layout %}
 {% import 'quotes.macros.njk' as quotes %}

-General Stamping and Metalworks' tool for internal staff requires the Django application to keep track of complex relationships between thousands of materials, parts, and operations.
+General Stamping & Metalworks' tool for internal staff requires the Django application to keep track of complex relationships between thousands of materials and parts.

 {{ layout.title('What We Did') }}